The Kathmandu Program

 How You Can Help

 Through the empowerment of women and children an entire community can be transformed.
 Volunteers on this essential initiative work on programs within rural communities in the Kathmandu Valley to support women aged 14 to 45.
 The initiative focuses on sections of the community where there is acute poverty, dependence on subsistence farming, poor health and sanitation and gender discrimination.
-The program consists of five main areas of focus - Education, Rights and Life Skills, Microcredit Cooperative Support, Income Generation & Marketing, and Women’s Trafficking Prevention.
-Volunteers work within the community alongside project staff and local volunteers to teach and promote women’s rights, initiate discussions on health issues, lead activities promoting life skills or support the Women’s Trafficking Prevention project.
-Volunteers will find this a hands-on and challenging project – but one where they see the amazingly positive effect they have on women, encouraging them and boosting their confidence levels.
+The program consists of three main areas of focus - Education, Rights and Life Skills, Microcredit Cooperative Support and Income Generation & Marketing.
+Please see the 'Additional Info' section for detailed information on each topic area.
+Volunteers work within the community alongside project staff and local volunteers to teach and promote women’s rights, initiate discussions on health issues or lead activities promoting life skills.
+Volunteers will find this a challenging program as they deal with cultural issues, work around the busy schedule of the women's daily lives and tackle language barriers – but at the end of the program the rewards are clear in the amazingly positive effect on the women.
 This program makes a true difference to women’s lives and will be a volunteer experience like no other.

 Volunteers will contribute in a number of ways and can expect to undertake the following tasks: